 Over the past several years we have identified four priority challenges that significantly affect the working conditions in our supply chain.
 These issues are complex and usually interconnected in the unique contexts of the various countries that we source our products from.
 Because of this, it takes time, collective action, influence and partnerships to deliver sustainable change.

 Over the past year, we’ve focused on building capacity, tackling those issues where our business decisions have the greatest impact and identifying areas of convergence with other industry partners.
-We have also started to look more closely into our own buying practices to analyse the best approaches for the best eventual outcomes.
-These challenges are not in any specific order of importance.
+In addition, we thoroughly analysed our purchasing practices and identified the areas where we can perform better towards our suppliers.
+The key challenges below are not in any specific order of importance.

 Building capacity on fire, building and electrical safety

-A lack of fire safety precautions in apparel production units has claimed the lives of thousands of people in Bangladesh in the last 10 years.
+A lack of fire safety precautions in apparel production units has claimed the lives of thousands of people in Bangladesh.
 It is a fundamental right of all workers to have a safe and healthy work environment.
-Our Supplier Code of Conduct includes robust requirements for building construction, fire protection, and emergency preparedness, which we have learned from our work with the Bangladesh Accord on Fire and Building Safety.
-Although we have shown leadership by maintaining a leading brand status in remediation of fire and building safety issues in Bangladesh, we apply the same level of rigour in all factories and in all sourcing countries globally.
+Our Supplier Code of Conduct includes robust requirements for building construction, fire protection and emergency preparedness.
+We have learned a lot from our work with the Bangladesh Accord on Fire and Building Safety, and led by maintaining a leading brand status in remediation of fire and building safety issues in Bangladesh.
+We have rigorous requirements of all our factories and in all sourcing countries globally.

 How we’re responding